iOS 11.3 brings new Animoji, Battery Health, better ARKit, Business Chat, and more!

 Where ARKit was previously limited to understanding horizontal surfaces, Apple is now providing the ability to map and make use of vertical and irregular surfaces as well.
-It'll also look better thanks to higher resolution support and auto-focus.
+That means you can have virtual posters, paintings, even walls and doors exist alongside the real thing.
+It allows for experiences like virtual museums and gateways to other words.
+It'll also all looks better thanks to higher resolution support and auto-focus.

 Break out the karaoke.
 Again.
 Apple is adding a quartet of new emoji to the iPhone X Animoji feature.

 No doubt this will be the most popular new feature in iOS 11.
 At least for the first 24 hours.
 Which is fine.
 Animoji has always been meant as a tech demo to show off what ARKit's face detection was capable of in a fun and engaging way.
 It's done that and now the updates serve as reminders and (re-)engagement points.

 Hopefully, lots more from third-parties will be possible in iOS 12.